kelvinlyy/hmo-keycloak-setup/README.md

 # hmo-keycloak-setup

-This repo aims to demonstrate how to set up Keycloak with Docker using `realm-export.json`
+This repo aims to demonstrate how to set up Keycloak with Docker in Production mode

 ## Run containers with Keycloak deployed on Postgres